 There are certain measures that one must keep in mind while accessing or working on a laminar air flow chamber.
 Some of the precautions and safety measures to be followed by the user are listed as:

 1. The operator must wear safety goggles, long gloves, and a laboratory coat while operating the device.

 2. All the components and devices present inside the cabinet must be sterilized before and after use.

 3. The UV light and airflow must not be used simultaneously.

 4. The laminar air flow cabinet needs to be thoroughly irradiated with UV light before and after use.
-This helps to prohibit the growth of bacterias and foreign particles inside the device thereby, ensuring a proper sterile environment.
+This helps to prohibit the growth of bacteria and foreign particles inside the device, thereby ensuring a proper sterile environment.